 Fascinated by local legends, museum artifacts and their historical context, first in the UK and now in Portugal Roses in January?
 2020 extends work first exhibited at the Recordatorio Rainha Santa Isabel / Afredo Bastos Coimbra, Central Portugal in 2019.

 Ponto Sombra/Connecting Threads 2019 was a mixture of work created in the UK and latterly Portugal.
 Almost as an afterthought to the main exhibits, blue and white paper rose constructions were placed around the bases of the statues of Rainha Santa Isabel connecting the works on display with the museum

-The Miracle of the Roses The Miracle of the Roses.
-According to legend, Queen Isabel left the castle in winter to distribute bread concealed in her cloak to the poor.
-Challenged by the king (who did not approve of her charitable work) Isabel exclaimed she was carrying only roses.
+The legend of the Miracle of the Roses According to legend of the so-called Miracle of the Roses.
+Rainha Santa Isabel left her castle deep in the winter to distribute bread, concealed in her cloak, to the poor.
+Challenged by the king (who did not approve of her charitable work) Rainha Santa Isabel declared that she was carrying only roses.
 Suspicious, the king exclaimed, “Roses?
 In January?”
 Upon opening her cloak roses were revealed.